robertlackey/Network-Backup-Program/README.md

-# Object-oriented program written in Python to backup Cisco IOS and ASA networking devices.
+# This is a Python program to backup Cisco IOS and ASA devices.